NewZoneProject/NewZoneReference/services/routing/README.md

 # Routing Microservice

-Minimal message router for NewZoneReference.
+Internal message router for the NewZoneReference cluster.

+This service provides minimal, stateless routing between internal microservices.
+It enables dynamic routing, multi-hop flows, and service-to-service communication without introducing dependencies or shared state.

+Routing is optional for external clients: it can be accessed directly or through Gateway’s `/route` passthrough.

+---

 ## Features

 - Stateless message forwarding
-- Route resolution based on "target"
+- Route resolution based on `"target"`
 - Internal hop logging
 - Pure Node.js, no dependencies
-- Works as internal message bus
+- Acts as an internal message bus for advanced workflows
+- Fully deterministic and portable

 ---